Orkney vole

-The Orkney vole (Microtus arvalis orcadensis) is a population of the common vole (Microtus arvalis) found in the Orkney Islands, off the northern coast of Scotland, as well as in the Channel Island of Guernsey.
-Orkney voles are about 10% larger than voles from other populations of the common vole.
+The Orkney vole (Microtus arvalis orcadensis) is a population of the common vole found in the Orkney Islands, off the northern coast of Scotland.
 The common vole is absent from the rest of the British Isles.

 Distribution and habitat

-The Orkney vole occurs on eight islands of the group, Mainland, Sanday, Westray, Rousay, South Ronaldsay, Burray, Eday and Stronsay.
+The Orkney vole occurs on nine islands of the group, Mainland: Sanday, Westray, Rousay, South Ronaldsay, Burray, Eday, Shapinsay, and Stronsay.

 Taxonomy

 In the past the populations on each of these islands have been named as subspecies, and the Orkney vole as a whole is considered by some taxonomists to be a subspecies of the common vole because of its size difference from the common vole.
 However, others do not recognise any subspecies of the common vole, especially since DNA analysis indicates transport by Neolithic humans from what is now Belgium.
 Chromosome studies have shown however, that despite being twice as heavy as continental voles, they are conspecific and should be regarded as a subspecies.